Federal Police Special Units: History

 The original DSU was created within the former Rijkswacht/Gendarmerie in 1972 in the aftermath of the Munich massacre and was called Group Diane.

 In 1974 the name was changed from Diane to SIE (also outside Belgium, Speciaal Interventie Eskadron) or ESI (Escadron spécial d'intervention, also known as Groupe interforces antiterroriste).

 In the 1980s, the unit operated against pro-leftist groups.

 In 2001, all Belgian police forces (municipal, judicial and Rijkswacht/Gendarmerie) were reformed into the integrated police structured on two levels, the local police and the federal police.
 The SIE/ESI took the form of the Directorate of special units (DSU), which was part of the newly created federal police.
 In 2007 the DSU was integrated into the Office of the General Commissioner (CG) and its name was changed to CGSU.
 Due to an optimization reform within the federal police that started in 2014, the special units were moved from the Office of the General Commissioner to the General directorate of the judicial police (DGJ), one of the three general directorates resorting under the Office of the General Commissioner.
 This was deemed more logical because of the operational and judicial nature of the assignments of the federal police's special units.
 Subsequently, the name and abbreviation was changed (back) to "Directorate of the special units (DSU)".

 The DSU was deployed to hunt down suspects responsible for bombing the Brussels metro and airport with one suspect apprehended.

 Its manpower in 2012, consist of 450 police officers and 62 civilians.

+On March 18, 2024, DSU officers were targeted by an arms and drug trafficking suspect during a search in Lodelinsart, Charleroi.
+One agent was killed and two others were seriously and slightly injured.
+The gunman was also killed.